-B.2.3 Graduate rates
+B.2.3 Graduates

-(a) Graduate Engineer rates
+(a) Graduate Engineers

 A degree qualified Engineer entering the workforce without experience will start at the Graduate Engineer - Level 1 rate.
 At the completion of 12 months' service that engineer will be assessed by the employer and, having regard to the acquisition and utilisation of skills and knowledge through experience over such period, may advance one increment to the Graduate Engineer - Level 2 rate.